debpal/BharatFinTrack/docs/userguide.rst

 Year-wise SIP and CAGR Comparison
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This section compares the year-wise XIRR (%) and growth multiples (X) of a fixed monthly SIP investment, along with the year-wise CAGR (%) and growth multiples of a one-time investment across selected ``TRI`` indices.
+This section compares the year-wise XIRR (%) and growth multiples (X) of a fixed monthly SIP investment, along with the year-wise CAGR (%) and growth multiples of a one-time investment across selected assets.

 The required data are sourced from CSV files generated in the :ref:`Historical TRI Daily Data <f_download_daily_tri>` section.
 Ensure that all input CSV files are stored in the designated folder, with each file named as ``{index}.csv`` to match the index names provided in the list.
 The output highlights the highest growth cells in green-yellow and the lowest growth cells in sandy brown.